 How to Export WordPress Users to CSV, Excel, or XML

-To export WordPress users, go to All Export › New Export and select Users.
-Configure your export using our convenient Drag & Drop interface, then run the export and download your file.
+To export your WordPress users, go to All Export › New Export in the main WordPress menu and select Users.
+Configure your export using our Drag & Drop interface, then run the export and download your data.

-Step 1: Create a New WordPress Users Export
+- Step 1: Create a New Users Export